-All new employees, including student resident assistants (RA's), receive a hard copy of Eureka College's Title IX policy and are required to complete the 75-minute face-to-face Title IX Training as a condition of employment at Eureka College.
-The training session is facilitated by the Title IX Coordinator or a Deputy Title IX Coordinator and includes statements that prohibit sexual discrimination of any kind and the requirement that notification of any known or believed discrimination be reported to the Title IX Coordinator within 24 hours.
+All new employees, including student resident assistants (RA's), receive an electronic copy of the Eureka College's Title IX policy and are required to complete Title IX Training as a condition of employment at Eureka College.
+The training sessions are facilitated by the Title IX Coordinator in addition to online certified training in partnership with Institutional Compliance Solutions and includes statements that prohibit sexual discrimination of any kind and the requirement that notification of any known or believed discrimination be reported to the Title IX Coordinator within 24 hours.
 Definitions and examples of the types of sexual discrimination and consent are provided during the presentation as well as a detailed explanation of the College's policies, procedures, and processes for addressing known or believed cases of sexual discrimination.
-Contact information for the Title IX Coordinator and Deputy Coordinators are provided as well as on- and off-campus confidential resources.
-In addition to the policy, all employees also receive a hard copy of the power point used for training to use for future reference.
+Contact information for the Title IX Coordinator is provided as well as on- and off-campus confidential resources.
 The Title IX webpage and policy may also be found on the College's website through Student Life and Human Resources.